jeff-ws/temoa/docs/source/Documentation.rst

 Units Checking
 --------------
 An upgrade to the database schema to Version 3.1 allows fairly complete units checking throughout the model.
-Unit checking helps for consistency and accuracty in the model and also supports more complete documentation of inputs and outputs.
+Unit checking helps for consistency and accuracy in the model and also supports more complete documentation of inputs and outputs.
 The Version 3.0 of the Temoa model will work with database versions of both 3.0 and 3.1.
 The latter addition to the schema adds `units` to 16 tables, several of which are output tables.